BechirZalila/linux-qemu-trusted-firmware/README.md

     -device virtio-blk-device,drive=hd0 -drive if=none,id=hd0,file=disk.img,format=raw
 ```

 Provided everything is correct, it will find the ext4 partition, mount it, and then invoke the init process.
-Since we are using BusyBox with no custom init system, BusyBox’s built-in init should run, execute our /etc/init.d/rcS.
+Since we are using BusyBox with no custom init system, BusyBox’s built-in init should run, execute our `/etc/init.d/rcS`.
 That script will mount proc and sysfs.
-After rcS completes, typically BusyBox will spawn a shell on the console (on ttyAMA0) as root.
+After `rcS` completes, typically BusyBox will spawn a shell on the console (on ttyAMA0) as root.
 You should then see a prompt (likely # or similar).
 If you get a prompt, congratulations – you have a working Linux system!

-At the shell, you can run some basic commands to test: ls / (should show directories like bin, sbin, etc, proc, sys, dev), uname -a (to see kernel version and architecture), dmesg | less (to review kernel messages, though less might not be available in our BusyBox, you can use dmesg alone).
-You can also verify that both CPUs are online (e.g., grep -i cpu /proc/cpuinfo should list 2 CPUs) and that the root filesystem is mounted read-write (mount command output).
+At the shell, you can run some basic commands to test: `ls /` (should show directories like bin, sbin, etc, proc, sys, dev), `uname -a` (to see kernel version and architecture), `dmesg | less` (to review kernel messages, though less might not be available in our BusyBox, you can use `dmesg` alone).
+You can also verify that both CPUs are online (e.g., `grep -i cpu /proc/cpuinfo` should list 2 CPUs) and that the root filesystem is mounted read-write (`mount` command output).

 ## Troubleshooting